Nexosis/nexosis.github.io/_guides/how-it-works-classification.md

 <h3 id="dataset" class="jumptarget">Submit a Dataset</h3>

-<h5>Regression</h5>
-Regression is a process by which the Nexosis API, through the analysis of a particular dataset, will attempt to understand the relationship a series of variables have with one specific target value given many different sets of observed data.
-This relationship can then be used to predict a new target value given any combination of known new variables.

-For example, if you wanted to be able to predict an approximate sale price of a house you'd need a dataset containing real attributes of many different kinds of houses and their real historical sale price.
-Each row describes a distinct house - its columns represent specific attributes (independent variables) that likely influence the sale price (dependent variable).
-These independent variables are called _features_ and the dependent variable is called the _target_.
-Some examples of attributes that might correspond to the sale price could be the year a house was built, the number of rooms, the number of bathrooms, livable square footage, zip code, and so on.

 <h5>Classification</h5>
 Classification is a process by which the Nexosis API, through the analysis of a particular dataset, will attempt to understand the categories by which you might group the rows of data together.

 For example, if you had a variety of measurements of characteristics of an Iris flower that allowed you to determine which species it was - such as sepal length and width, and petal length and width, you could train a Classification model to learn to make this distinction given only these characteristics.

-<h5>Anomaly Detection</h5>
-Anomaly Detection is a process by which the Nexosis API, through the analysis of a particular dataset, will attempt to find observations in your dataset that fall outside of what's normal inside your dataset.
-It can then predict if other observations are anomalous, or outliers, using the generated model.

-For example, if you had a variety of heart measurements from an EKG (encephalograph) you could determine if some of the signals were outside of the normal range.

 <h5>The DataSet</h5>
 Once the _dataset_ has been submitted, a _regression_ or _classification_ session can be created to build a model.